 The number one way to improve your speed is to opt for good hosting.
 Opt for the best you can afford.

 ✅ I use WPEngine on this blog because tend to write long posts with lots of images.
 Long-form content needs good hosting to load fast!
 They have an excellent tool for testing your page speed providing tips and insight into issues slowing down your site.

 A rookie error when it comes to speed is using bloated images.
 Always make sure your images are sized appropriately and optimize to load as quickly as possible.

 This Facebook Live video walks you through resizing your images using free tools.
 Give my page a like while you’re there!

-Backlinks are incredibly important when it comes to best practice.
-As bloggers you can make quite a difference with your internal and external linking.
+Backlinks are incredibly important when it comes to best practices.
+As bloggers, you can make quite a difference with your internal and external linking.

 Make sure you link to authoritative external references where relevant in your post and create internal links throughout your blog to other posts on the same topic.